 Summary

-The Vauxhall Grandland (nee Grandland X) is a medium-sized SUV/crossover, which was launched in late 2017 and is based on the Peugeot 3008.
-It has quickly become one of the most popular models in the Vauxhall family.
+The Vauxhall Grandland (nee Grandland X) was a medium-sized SUV/crossover, which was launched in late 2017 and is based on the Peugeot 3008.
+It quickly became one of the most popular models in the Vauxhall family.
+It has since been replaced by a new second-generation Grandland range, which includes an all-electric version.

-The Grandland X received average to good reviews from the UK motoring media in its first few years, and the updated Grandland seems to be continuing that trend.
-It has been praised for its family-friendly practicality and safety features, but overall it is generally not regarded to be as good as several rivals in a fiercely competitive sector of the new car market.
-As of October 2023, its overall Expert Rating of 57% based on 34 different reviews puts it in the midfield of its segment, but a long way behind the class leaders.
+The Grandland X received average to good reviews from the UK motoring media throughout its whole production life.
+It was praised for its family-friendly practicality and safety features, but overall it was generally not regarded to be as good as several rivals in a fiercely competitive sector of the new car market.

 Key specifications